Micro Seven Inc.® model

 i Car battery adapter and 230 volt power options

-i Windows-based alarm receiver software included
+i Windows-based alarm receiver software for Contact-ID protocol included

 i 6 month warranty